 Feel free to visit our other downsizing posts for more tips and inspiration to downsize your home.

 Remember that it will take time to minimize your home, especially if you have many areas to declutter.
 But rest assured, if you stay consistent and work at it each week, you will see a transformation.
-I've worked with clients doing entire house decluttering, and it took about nine months to 1 year to work every week for 4 hours.
+I've worked with clients who decluttered their entire houses, and it took about nine months to one year, four hours each week.
 It is possible, and it will transform your life.

 I hope this helps you get inspired to declutter and downsize or enlighten your existing home.
 What is your favorite way to declutter your home?
 Please leave a comment below.
 We would love to hear from you.